 Joseph Levy CBE BEM 1906 – 1990

-Joseph Levy (known as Joe) trained initially as an estate agent and in 1938 created his own agency DE & J Levy with his brother David.
-He later became one of a small group of London property developers who helped rebuild the city during the 1950s and 1960s following the devastation of the Second World War.
+Joe trained initially as an estate agent and in 1938 created his own agency DE & J Levy with his brother David.
+He was a property pioneer who helped regenerate London after the Second World War.

-In 1963 he became a Founder Trustee of the Cystic Fibrosis Research Trust, now the Cystic Fibrosis Trust, acting as Chairman for almost twenty years until his retirement in 1984.
-He was awarded the MBE in 1976 and the CBE eight years later for his dedication to charitable causes.
+In 1963 he became a Founder Trustee of the Cystic Fibrosis Research Trust, now the Cystic Fibrosis Trust, acting as Chairman until his retirement in 1984.

 Lawrence Levy 1947 – 1995

-Lawrence’s passion for the game led to his interest in the English and Wales Blind Golf charity, whilst his strong affinity with young people led him to become an early supporter of the Chicken Shed Theatre Company.
-JLF continues to support these charities, together with others such as the Cystic Fibrosis Holiday Fund which Lawrence helped create.
+Lawrence, Joe’s youngest son, was one of the world’s foremost golf photographers.
+His passion for the game led to his interest in the England and Wales Blind Golf charity, and his strong affinity with young people led him to become an early supporter of the Chicken Shed Theatre Company.
+Lawrence also helped establish the Cystic Fibrosis Holiday Fund, which provided respite for young people with cystic fibrosis for nearly 40 years.

 In 1993 Lawrence began to reduce his assignments to dedicate more time to his philanthropic concerns, although sadly his premature death two years later from cancer prevented many of his ideas coming to fruition.